Strength Training or Cardio

 Even more surprising was how much muscle people lost.
 The group that did cardio and dieted, lost MORE muscle than the group that just dieted.
 Think about that for a minute.
 Combining cardio and dieting, caused people to lose more muscle than just dieting alone.
 That's very important to know if you're like me and over the age of 50.

 As we age, our bodies lose muscle and that increases our chances of becoming disabled.
 If you're someone who ONLY diets and does cardio exercise, you're losing muscle faster than the people who just diet.

-For people who's weight fluctuates, strength training was seen as even more important.
+For people whose weight fluctuates, strength training was seen as even more important.
 As you get older, the ability to synthesize muscle protein decreases so it becomes harder for your body to make new muscle tissue.
 You can still increase the size of the muscles you already have, but new muscle gets increasingly difficult to add.

 That means when older people put weight back on, it tends to be fat.
-Preserving the muscle you have is a critical step to preventing age related decline.
+Preserving the muscle you have is a critical step to preventing age-related decline.

 If you're a woman, it's worse because you're hit with two things.
 First, women have less muscle mass than men to begin with, so even small amounts of muscle loss can have devastating consequences.
 Second, women live longer than men.
 That means women will have to deal with the effects of muscle loss longer than men.